ecological-systems-design/regionalize_lcidb_with_mrio/README.md

 <h3 id="1">1.
 General information</h3>

-This repository contains python codes and parts of input data for generating a regionalized ecoinvent used in the following paper (under review):
+This repository contains python codes and parts of input data for generating a regionalized ecoinvent used in the following paper (<span style="color: red">under review</span> ):

 Title: Regionalizing the supply chain in process life cycle inventory with multiregional input-output data: an implementation for ecoinvent with EXIOBASE
 Authors: Sidi Peng, Stephan Pfister<br />